Preston Bypass: Planning

-Before the motorway was constructed, the A6 through Preston handled north-south traffic with tailbacks and congestion a common occurrence, more so during special occasions such as the Blackpool Illuminations.
-The route had been planned as far back as 1937–1938, with the basic alignment still deemed feasible by the time Lancashire County Council gave approval in the mid 1940s.
-Chief engineer Drake was part of a delegation from Lancashire that travelled to Germany in 1938 in order that a plan could be drawn up by the council.
-The agreed route formed part of the County Surveyors' Society's national proposals and was protected by Lancashire County Council from any future developments.
-During planning, the legal powers necessary for motorway construction did not exist, until the introduction of the Special Roads Act in 1949 that made it lawful to construct roads that were to be used only by certain classes of vehicle.
-The bypass was seen as an experiment for future motorway construction, with many lessons and techniques being learnt that would contribute to the success of future projects.
-When the proposals were made public, including a large-scale model to ease the explaining of the scheme, only a handful of formal objections were raised and were resolved by agreement without the need to initiate a public inquiry, cited in part because of close personal involvement of Lancashire County Council and the surveyor during consultation.
+Before the motorway was constructed, the A6 through Preston handled north-south traffic, leading to frequent tailbacks and congestion, especially during special events like the Blackpool Illuminations.
+Planning for the route began as early as 1937–1938, and by the mid-1940s, Lancashire County Council still deemed the basic alignment feasible.
+In 1938, Chief Engineer James Drake was part of a delegation from Lancashire that travelled to Germany to gather insights for the plan.
+The proposed route was incorporated into the County Surveyors' Society's national proposals and was subsequently protected by Lancashire County Council from future developments.

+At the time, the legal framework for motorway construction was lacking until the introduction of the Special Roads Act in 1949, which permitted the building of roads designated for specific classes of vehicles.
+The bypass was seen as an experiment for future motorway construction, providing valuable lessons and techniques that would contribute to the success of future projects.
+When the proposals were made public, including a large-scale model to ease explanation, only a handful of formal objections were raised.
+These were resolved amicably, largely due to the close involvement of Lancashire County Council and the surveyor during the consultation process, eliminating the need for a public inquiry.

-The Tarmac Group won the construction bid in 1956, including 19 bridges; John Cox was the onsite engineer assigned by the contractor to oversee the construction.
+The Tarmac Group won the construction contract in 1956, which included the building of 19 bridges.
+John Cox was appointed as the onsite engineer to oversee the construction.